Wensber/TextTheSpire/README.md

 Limitations:

-TextTheSpire is currently not capable of accessing menus or screens not reached automatically by playing the game.
+TextTheSpire is currently not capable of accessing various menus or screens.
-This includes save slots, statistics, achievements, compendium, run history, settings, patch notes, custom game, daily climb, etc.
+This includes save slots, statistics, achievements, compendium, run history, settings, patch notes, custom game, etc.
+Daily Climb is supported but the Modifiers Draft and Sealed Deck are not yet.

 Requirements: